-- (4) Collective Bargaining Agreement Changes as the result of the ratification of a Collective Bargaining Agreement, including adding or changing plan design coverage, a Member covered by such Collective Bargaining Agreement can waive the Member's coverage, or enroll in different coverage for himself or herself and his or her covered Spouse, Dependents, and/or Domestic Partner.
+- (4) Collective Bargaining Agreement Changes as the result of the ratification of a Collective Bargaining Agreement, a Member covered by such Collective Bargaining Agreement can waive the Member's coverage, or enroll in different coverage for himself or herself and his or her covered Spouse, Dependents, and/or Domestic Partner.
 Coverage will be effective the first of the month following the receipt of the required documentation as long as it is received within 31 days from the date of the ratification. - (5) During open enrollment for the Covered Member's eligible Dependent Employer's plan.
-That eligible Dependent's coverage must be terminated and a request for enrollment must be made within the eligible Dependent Employer's open enrollment period.
-Coverage will be effective the first of the month following receipt of the enrollment form and/or the add/change form. - When an Employer initially executes a Participation Agreement, all Actively Employed participants of that Employer and effective only on the date that the Employer initially enrolls with the Public
+Eligible Members may enroll themselves and any eligible Dependents under the Plan (not including eligible Domestic Partners and their Dependents), or covered Members may change their and their covered

-Education Health Trust as administered by the Public Education Health Trust.
+Dependents benefit elections under the Plan.
+Coverage will be effective the first of the month following receipt of the enrollment form and/or the add/change form.

-- (7) Loss of a Dependent.
+- (6) When an Employer initially executes a Participation Agreement, all Actively Employed participants of that Employer and effective only on the date that the Employer initially enrolls with the Public Education Health Trust as administered by the Public Education Health Trust. - (7) Loss of a Dependent.
 In the event that a Dependent is no longer eligible for coverage under this Plan, a Member may have the opportunity to change Plans or add a Dependent.
 The enrollment form or the add/change form must be received by the Plan Administrator within 31 days from the date of the loss of Dependent coverage.
 Coverage under the new Plan will be effective the first of the month following the receipt of the required documentation. - (8) Divorce/Termination of Domestic Partnership.
 In the event that a Member has become divorced or terminates their Domestic Partnership, a Member may have the opportunity to change Plans or add a Dependent.
 The enrollment form or the add/change form must be received by the Plan Administrator within 31 days from the date of the court order, divorce decree, or date of the termination of Domestic Partnership.
 Coverage will be effective the first of the month following the receipt of the required documentation. - (9) Waiving Coverage A Member may also have the opportunity to waive coverage for himself or herself and thereby also waive their Dependent coverage because of other health insurance or group health plan coverage that becomes available, acquisition of new Dependent by marriage, execution of a financially interdependent relationship, birth, adoption or placement for adoption, a legal separation, divorce or death, or the ratification of the Collective Bargaining Agreement.
 The Member must notify the Plan Administrator within 31 days of the event if coverage will be waived.